sononum/abloprox/Readme.md

 This is my personal home-proxy to filter and clean the web.
 It will filter http and https requests to domains given in the blocklists.

+## Usage & Installation

 Usage: `ruby prxy.rb [port]`

 The default port is `3126`

-Now, change proxy settings for http and https to 127.0.0.1:3126 (or whereever you bound to)
+Now, change proxy settings for http and https to 127.0.0.1:3126 (or wherever you bound to)

+## Reloading blocklists

+send a request to `http://reload.proxy`

+## License

 The MIT License (MIT)